 Other colleges might not meet your full financial need.
 In that case, you will need to find other sources of funding, such as private student loans, if you still wish to attend that school.

-Remember that financial aid includes federal student loans — up to $31,000 for dependent undergraduates and $138,500 for graduate students.
+Remember that financial aid includes federal student loans — up to $31,000 for dependent undergraduates and up to $138,500 for graduate students.
 So even if your financial aid award meets your full financial need, you might take on significant debt to pay for school.

 To estimate your financial aid package, check out the FAFSA4caster tool.
 This tool gives you a sense of how much it will cost to attend each school on your list.
 It can’t predict exactly how much aid you’ll get from each school, but it will give you a rough estimate of the total cost.

-College financial aid offices determine your financial aid package.
+College financial aid offices determine your financial aid award.
 Many regular decision colleges send out admissions decisions in March or April of your senior year in high school.
 Financial aid packages often come at the same time or shortly after.

-Some rolling decision schools send out decisions and financial aid packages later in the spring or summer.
+Some rolling-decision schools send out decisions and financial aid packages later in the spring or summer.
 But you should be able to view and compare financial aid packages before it’s time to pick a college.

-Don’t forget about institutional aid and scholarships
+Don’t forget about institutional aid, scholarships

 In addition to finding answers to your FAFSA questions, you should also apply for institutional aid and independent scholarships.